mendrik/feather/feather-docs/content/decorators/index.md

 ### html

 With string bindings you might sometimes want to inject unescaped html fragments into the dom tree.
-Set html to true to do this and make sure the injected html has only one root element.
+Set html to true make sure the injected html has one and only one root element.

 ## @On